a637814143/Machine-Learning-for-Malicious-PE-File-Detection/README.md

 system.
 The resulting LightGBM model is saved in the standard text format and can be loaded via ``lightgbm.Booster(model_file=...)`` for inference.

+### Training from the GUI

+The GUI task named **“训练模型”** accepts positional arguments.
+Provide them in the following order when prompted:

+1. Training vector file (``.npy``)
+2. Training labels JSONL
+3. Output path for the LightGBM model
+4. *(Optional)* Validation vector file
+5. *(Optional)* Validation labels JSONL
+6. *(Optional)* Number of boosting rounds (integer; defaults to EMBER’s 4096)
+7. *(Optional)* JSON string with LightGBM parameter overrides, e.g.
+   ``{"learning_rate": 0.05, "num_leaves": 64}``

+After the arguments are submitted, the task summary lists the resolved paths and overrides before training starts.
+Progress updates and evaluation metrics are streamed to the task log.

 ## Summary

 This project provides a structured approach for detecting malicious PE files